 08/31/58 James P. Mitchell, Secretary Of Labor

-09/14/58 Commander William R. Anderson, U.S.N., Skipper of the Submarine
+09/14/58 Commander William R. Anderson, U.S.N., Skipper of the Submarine Nautilus

 (First Submarine To Sail Successfully Under The Polar Ice Cap)